White-Label/JavaScript-SDK/README.md

 All source files are in `src/` and generated JavaScript files to be used in the browser are in `lib/`.
 The source built with [Webpack](https://webpack.github.io/) and uses mutliple [ES6](https://github.com/lukehoban/es6features) features as well as [ES7 Async/Await](http://rossboucher.com/await).

+## Tests

+Run tests with `npm test`.
+All tests are located in `test/` and are run with mocha and tested in phantomjs. `test/test.html` can be opened in the browser to run the tests againt that specific browser.

 ## Documentation

 This library returns [Promise's](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) for all of its methods.
 They will resolve when the request is successfully and reject with any errors.